 Good Start Program

 In the San Diego County area, the Parkinson’s Association’s “Good Start Program” seminars – designed for newly diagnosed Parkinson’s patients and their care partners – have been a great success.
+Many people with Parkinson’s who were diagnosed long ago also find the information to be extremely valuable.
 The seminars often are filled to capacity and provide attendees with new information and insights.
 Movement Disorders neurologists other as well as speakers address Parkinson’s patient and care partner perspectives, and legal issues.

 The Parkinson’s Association of San Diego holds periodic sessions, all at no cost to participants.
 They are 2-hour sessions including a 90-minute presentation followed by Q&A. Specific topics typically include maintaining a positive attitude; understanding Parkinson’s; choosing a physician; common medications; care partners; importance of exercise; nutrition; benefits of physical; occupational, speech and music therapy; legal issues; research; and support services.